-Finally, if you don't already have a DEFAULT_FROM_EMAIL in your settings, this is a good time to add one.
+2. If you don't already have a DEFAULT_FROM_EMAIL in your settings, this is a good time to add one.
 (Django's default is "webmaster@localhost", which some ESPs will reject.)

 With the settings above, you are ready to send outgoing email through your ESP.
-If you also want to enable status tracking, continue with the optional settings below.
+If you also want to enable status tracking or inbound handling, continue with the settings below.
 Otherwise, skip ahead to Sending email.